This post may contain affiliate links. Please see my disclosure policy for details.

 Today, a lot of the red brick buildings are in ruins, but you can wonder around the gardens which are peaceful.

-You can still see the shots of cannonballs which have been left in the walls!
+You can still see the cannonballs which have been left in the walls!

 If you head up to the top of the park, you can find out more in their quaint museum.